B. Author Guidelines

 Figures: Graphs, diagrams, chromatograms, photos, etc. should be prepared as clear, black, and white or colorful, original positives, suitable for reproduction.
 All figures should be embedded within the manuscript and must be captioned and numbered sequentially.

 Tables and Equations: Tables and equations should not be submitted in a format exceeding the A4 page size (in portrait form).
 All tables should be embedded within the manuscript and must be captioned and numbered sequentially.

 References: The list of references should follow the APA style referencing system which shows each citation in alphabetical order as follows:

 - Book with one author: Bernstein, T. M. (1965).
 The careful writer: A modern guide to English usage (2nd ed.).
 New York, NY: Atheneum.

 - Book with two authors: Beck, C. A. J., & Sales, B. D. (2001).Family mediation: Facts, myths, and future prospects.
 Washington, DC: American Psychological Association. https://dx.doi.org/10.1037/10401-000

 - Two or more works by the same author: Arrange by the year of publication, the earliest first.

 Postman, N. (1979).
 Teaching as a conserving activity.
 New York, NY: Delacorte Press.

 Postman, N. (1985).
 Amusing ourselves to death: Public discourse in the age of show business.
 New York, NY: Viking.

-If works by the same author are published in the same year, arrange alphabetically by title and add a letter after the year as indicated below
+- If works by the same author are published in the same year, arrange them alphabetically by title and add a letter after the year as indicated below:

 McLuhan, M. (1970a).
 Culture is our business.
 New York, NY: McGraw-Hill.